kurtharriger/spring-osgi/samples/weather/readme.txt

 This directory contains the source files.
 For building, Maven 2 and JDK 1.4+ are required.
+To build the samples and execute the integration tests, type at the root project:

+# mvn -P equinox clean install

 This samples uses Apache Felix BND plugin (http://felix.apache.org/site/maven-bundle-plugin-bnd.html) which automatically generates the OSGi entries inside the MANIFEST.MF file.
 While the file